beahuang/repo-sh/README.md

 Copy the contents of the `repo.sh` file and paste them into your `~/.zshrc` file.
 The function needs to be placed in your shell resource file because it needs to be declared when your interactive shell session initializes.

+### Bash Users

-**Bash Users**: If you are using Bash, the contents should be pasted in `~/.bashrc`.
+If you are using Bash, the contents should be pasted in `~/.bashrc`.
 Note that the autocompletion definitions won't work in Bash, and so are skipped altogether.

 ## Usage